 While touching snakes give me a shiver through the spine (That’s imaginary as I will never dare, but you get the point.), my kids and most kids nowadays are excited to do so.

-A male crew assists the guests in touching the pythons in the animal encounter area.
+A male staff assists the guests in touching the pythons in the animal encounter area.
 He introduced us to the reptiles and assisted the kids in touching them.

 The management requires guests to wash hands thoroughly before and after touching the animals.
 According to the crew, their pythons feed on chicken once a week.
 Washing hands remove the smell of food that can trigger the pythons.